adi790uu/Content-Moderation-System/api_gateway/README.md

   - Response:
     - `200 OK`: Returns metrics in plain text format.

+### Rate Limiting

+Have implemented rate limiting, with limit set to 10 requests per minute.

 ## Security Considerations

 - **Authentication**: Use the `GATEWAY_KEY` to secure access to the moderation service.
 Ensure that this key is kept secret and not exposed in public repositories.